-The City assisted 221 residents/households with public services through the Girl Scouts of California program focused in the Alisal area.
-This table also includes the 63 persons assisted with CDBG-CV funds.
-About 79 percent of those assisted with CDBG/CDBG-CV were Hispanic.
+The City assisted 163 residents/households with public services through the ECHO Fair Housing Services that are available citywide.
+This table also includes the 272 persons assisted with CDBG-CV funds.
+However, some of the assisted residents preferred not to answer or didn't provide an answer for ethnicity, which are not provided in the above table.
+About 79 percent of those assisted with CDBG were Hispanic.